-Arbitrator Jeanne M. Vonhoff, E00C-4E-C 03200015, St. Paul, MN, 9-30-04

-Management abolished one of the two FTR Sales & Services Associate duty assignments at Pioneer Station.
-The grievant's job was abolished during the excessing.
-A new relief position was created, intended to work half time at the station.
-The grievant successfully bid for the relief position, but was then scheduled to work fulltime at Pioneer Station, more-or less mirroring his original assignment.
-After several months, the grievance was initiated, challenging the original abolishment.
-After dismissing the employer's timeliness arguments, by finding a continuing violation, the Arbitrator said (at Pages 15-17):
+Arbitrator Jeanne M. Vonhoff, E00C-4E-C 03200015, St. Paul, MN, 9-30-04 station.
+Grievant successfully bid for the relief position but was then scheduled to work full-time at Pioneer Station, more-or less mirroring his original assignment.
+After several months, this grievance was initiated, challenging the original abolishment.
+After dismissing the Employer's timeliness arguments, by finding a continuing violation, the Arbitrator said (at Pages 15-17):